NumanAnees/Leetcode-Solution/Sorting/Insertion Sort/Solutions Code/README.md

 ## UseCase

 Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
-It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
+It is much less efficient on `large lists` than more advanced algorithms such as quicksort, heapsort, or merge sort.

 ## Best and Worst

-Best: O(n)
+Best: O(n) `when almost sorted list.`
 Worst: n square